mytardis/mytardis/docs/migration.rst

 When a file is migrated, the Datafile is changed as follows:

  * The 'url' field is set to the url of the file at the destination.
  * The 'protocol' field is set to the 'datafile_protocol' attribute in the destination descriptor.
- * The 'filename' field is cleared.
+The default is an empty string, which will cause MyTardis to use its built-in file fetching support to pull files back.

 We currently support two ways of checking that a file has been transferred correctly.
 The preferred way is to get the transfer destination to calculate and return the metadata (checksums and length) for its copy of the file.
 If that fails (or is not supported), the fallback is to read back the file from the destination and do the checksumming locally.